 Overweight and obese younger people in their teens, 20’s and 30’s, never really think about being in their 60’s, 70’s and beyond.
 It’s just too far away for them to envision.
 Truth is, the longer they remain overweight, the harder it will be to change their habits and lifestyles; a lesson they will learn before too long.

-If you’re in your 40’s and 50’s, you’re that much closer to your ‘seasoned’ years.
+If you’re in your 40’s and 50’s, you’re that much closer to your “seasoned” years.
 If you are overweight or obese, start planning ahead for the kind of life you want for yourself in a decade or two from now.
 It’ll be here before you know it.
-And, depending on certain factors (how much excessive fat you’re carrying and for how long) while it is true that much of the damage already done to your insides and to your health may not ‘cure’ what ails you, losing weight can alleviate pain and ward off the manifestation of other problems that surely are brewing.
+And, depending on certain factors (how much excess fat you’re carrying and for how long), while it is true that much of the damage is already done to your insides and to your health and weight loss may not “cure” what ails you, losing weight can alleviate pain and ward off the manifestation of other problems that surely are brewing.